Breaking News | Nigeria deposits AfCFTA ratified instrument with AU

 All seems to be set for the commencement of the African Continental Free Trade Area (AfCFTA) scheduled to take off January 2021.

-The AfCFTA according to the African Uinon is the African continent’s most ambitious integration initiative, embedded in the Agenda 2063 of the African Union.
+The AfCFTA according to the African Union is the African continent’s most ambitious integration initiative, embedded in the Agenda 2063 of the African Union.

-The deposit of the country’s commitment to the agreement, the ministry of Foreign Affairs anmounced was presented by Ambassador Richards Adejola, Nigeria representatives to AU.
+The deposit of the country’s commitment to the agreement, the ministry of Foreign Affairs announced was presented by Ambassador Richards Adejola, Nigeria representatives to AU.

 The ministry stated, “Ambassador Richards Adejola deposited the Instrument of Ratification of the Agreement Establishing the AfCFTA with the AU’s legal depository on behalf of the Government of Nigeria, today 5 December, 2020.